Skip to main content

 Has this experience prompted a change or clarification of your academic focus or future goals, and how?

 At school I never understood the use of optimization models, or the regression models in Economics, but when I started working at BCPC, I was able to pick on some complex models quickly.
 Also, at times I was able to generate dynamic models specially for date and time for data architecting.
-Additionally, even though you feel like school courses do not help or transfer knowledge in real world, what it does is the improves your critical thinking & creativity, and that is what is most important skill that one needs.
+Additionally, even though you feel like school courses do not help or transfer knowledge in real world, what it does is the improves your critical thinking & creativity, and that is the most important skill that one needs.

 What would you tell seeking students going into their first co-op?

 Always keep in mind that if you don’t outperform and show any company what you capable of doing, you will not get anything out of the experience.
-For a successful co-op term your performance should be at 200% and if you see yourself ever sitting ideal talk to other teams and offer to help them if it is something that you can do.
+For a successful co-op term your performance should be at 200% and if you see yourself ever sitting idle talk to other teams and offer to help them if it is something that you can do.
 These two things really skyrocketed my co-op work experience.

 Co-operative Education